 - Dialogue balances creative tensions.
 Dialogue successfully balances tensions inherent in moving from rescue to renewal: short-term needs and long-term interests; moving quickly and being playful; engaging traditional partners and underheard voices.

-Explore our Rescue to Renewal dialogue guide–and learn more about dialogue on the Community Commons.
+Explore our Recovery to Renewal dialogue guide–and learn more about dialogue on the Community Commons.

 Expanding Belonging & Civic Muscle